Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 ![](img/WebLOAD_13.png)

 In addition, the details in the test run from WebLOAD lists the input script and the parameters passed to the script so testers will know the file created that are correlated with tis test run in the output directory.
-Here is an example of a successful WebLOAD script run through SpiraPlan:
+Here is an example of a successful WebLOAD script run through Spira:

 ```
 Results from results.xml: Passed Test